LlamasAnonymous/3D_File_Mgmt/README.md

 2. Click the "settings" button (if it didn't start you off there already)

 3. Click the "Help" button on the bottom right

+- If you have any further requests or need any further assistance you can create an issue on GitHub, and I'll get back to you ASAP.

 # Current know issues